ankostis/polyvers/README.rst

     00:52:07       |NOTIC|polyvers.bumpcmd.BumpCmd|Bumped projects: mainprog-0.0.0 --> 0.0.0, core-0.0.0 --> 0.0.0

-The ``--force=noengraves`` disables a safety check that requires at least one file modification for engraving the current version in the leaf "Release" commit (see next step).
+The ``--force=noengraves`` disables a safety check that requires at least one file modification for :term:`engrave`\ing the current version in the leaf "Release" commit (see next step).

 .. code-block:: console